-The worldwide incidence of congenital diaphragmatic hernia (CDH) is 1 in 4000 births.1 The main feature of CDH is a defect in the diaphragm, which allows the intra-abdominal organs to migrate into the chest, preventing the lungs from growing normally due to the limited space and resulting in pulmonary hypoplasia.
-Pulmonary hypoplasia is accompanied by structural alterations of pulmonary vessel walls, which is thought to lead to pulmonary hypertension (PH).2 Despite the recent progress, CDH is associated with a high rate of mortality rate (approximately 30% - 40%).3 In CDH, PH is the main cause of death during neonatal period.4 After birth, the therapeutic strategies include high-frequency oscillatory ventilation, inhaled nitric oxide, extracorporeal membrane oxygenation, and the use of corticosteroids and/or surfactants to improve the function of the hypoplastic lungs in PH.5.6.7 However, the optimal management of PH in CDH remains controversial.5 Recently, as an antenatal surgical intervention for severe CDH, fetoscopic endoluminal tracheal occlusion has been reported to increase neonatal survival rate by promoting pulmonary development, but it is reported to increase the risk of preterm birth.5 Further studies are needed to establish a standard therapy to improve the prognosis of severe CDH.
+The worldwide incidence of congenital diaphragmatic hernia (CDH) is 1 in 4000 births.
+The main feature of CDH is a defect in the diaphragm, which allows the intra-abdominal organs to migrate into the chest, preventing the lungs from growing normally due to the limited space and resulting in pulmonary hypoplasia.
+Pulmonary hypoplasia is accompanied by structural alterations of pulmonary vessel walls, which is thought to lead to pulmonary hypertension (PH).
+Despite the recent progress, CDH is associated with a high rate of mortality rate (approximately 30% - 40%).
+In CDH, PH is the main cause of death during neonatal period.
+After birth, the therapeutic strategies include high-frequency oscillatory ventilation, inhaled nitric oxide, extracorporeal membrane oxygenation, and the use of corticosteroids and/or surfactants to improve the function of the hypoplastic lungs in PH.
+However, the optimal management of PH in CDH remains controversial.
+Recently, as an antenatal surgical intervention for severe CDH, fetoscopic endoluminal tracheal occlusion has been reported to increase the risk of preterm birth.
+Further studies are needed to establish a standard therapy to improve the prognosis of severe CDH.